revforyou/Content_Moderation_System/README.md

 ## Smart AI-Based Content Moderation System

 #### Value Proposition
 Content moderation is a critical requirement for businesses that operate online platforms such as social media platforms, e-commerce marketplaces, discussion forums, and video-sharing platforms.
 These businesses ensure that harmful, offensive, or illegal content is not published, thereby maintaining compliance with policies, protecting users, and preventing reputational damage.
-A main area of focus our machine learning system that can identify toxicity in online conversations, where toxicity is defined as obscene, threatning, insulting, identity attack or sexually explicit
+A main area of focus our machine learning system that can identify toxicity in online conversations, where toxicity is defined as obscene, threatning, insulting, identity attack or sexually explicit.
+Our target customer is Twitter.

 #### Current Status Quo (Non-ML Solution)
 Many companies still rely on manual moderation teams or rule-based automated filters to monitor and flag inappropriate content.
 However, these approaches face several challenges: